KinveyApps/MICFlow-iOS/README.md

 Mobile Identity Connect is a service that bridges mobile applications with existing enterprise identity and single sign-on solutions.
 MIC enables mobile applications to integrate with a variety of identity solutions using a single OAuth2-based interface.
 This allows enterprise application developers to avoid the complexity of integrating these protocols into mobile, while providing enterprise IT the means to ensure that access to resources is secured only to authenticated users, as well as maintaining full control over a mobile user's identity.

+## Prerequisite

+This Kinvey app needs an Enterprise plan.
+Contact Kinvey sales if you don't have one.

 ## Console Set up
 1. Visit the __User__ Section of the [console](https://console.kinvey.com).